MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

 ## Exercise scenario

 You're a software developer working for a consulting firm.
-Your clients need help with removing hard-coded secrets from legacy code.
+Your clients need help with removing hard-coded secrets from legacy applications.
 You plan to use GitHub Secret Scanning, GitHub Push Protection, and GitHub Copilot to detect and remediate hard-coded secrets.
 You use Visual Studio Code as your development environment and GitHub Copilot to assist with development tasks.
 You're assigned to the following legacy app:

-- ContosoOrderProcessor: A legacy e-commerce order processing workflow that includes customer validation, payment processing, email notifications, and database operations.
+- ContosoOrderProcessor: An e-commerce app that provides an order processing workflow.
+The workflow includes customer validation, payment processing, email notifications, and database operations.
 The code contains hard-coded secrets that need to be managed in a secure manner.

 This exercise includes the following tasks: